-Delphi ProgramsThe Delphi Project Foundation, funded by Reliance Standard Life Insurance Company, a subsidiary of Delphi Financial Group, Inc., supports innovative arts education programs to enhance the education for Philadelphia public school students and increase accessibility to the arts.
+Delphi ProgramsThe Delphi Project Foundation, funded by Reliance Standard Life Insurance Company, a member of the Tokio Marine Group, supports innovative arts education programs to enhance the education for Philadelphia public school students and increase accessibility to the arts.

 Learn More >>

 Delphi After School ART CLUBThe Delphi After School Art Club is a weekly comprehensive arts education program held at the Philadelphia Museum of Art.
 Each year, up to 240 middle school level students in the School District of Philadelphia participate in the program.
 The students tour the Museum’s galleries and create their own works of art inspired by the Museum’s collection.
 In addition to weekly studio art classes and gallery tours, the program includes a student art exhibition, a cultural performance, conservation demonstrations, and a collaborative community art project.
 The Delphi Art Club focuses on both the creative and academic aspects of visual arts, and most importantly, provides students with a safe and inspiring place to gather after school.

 Delphi ART PARTNERS ProgramThe Delphi Art Partners Program is an artist-in-residence program that pairs six professional teaching artists with six middle schools in the School District of Philadelphia.
 The professional artists spend 30 hours in residence at the schools and work with the classroom art teachers and students to design and implement engaging art projects.
 The program is enhanced with customized Museum gallery visits.
 Through hands-on classroom art projects and Museum tours, the students use the visual arts to add an innovative artistic dimension to their school curriculum.
 The program also features a student art exhibition at the Philadelphia Museum of Art.